The race to build out “fiber in the sky” is on.

 For now, despite its futuristic reputation of sensors everywhere, 5G is saddled with technical hurdles.
 For example, 5G signals, particularly when delivered in the upper, millimeter-wave frequency bands, will need a clear path, as their performance is vulnerable to obstacles such as trees and buildings.

 For the cable industry, 5G is viewed as a threat and an opportunity.
-While 5G could create a new speedy broadband rival, it will also require the deployment of millions of dense, high-capacity small cells that are in stark contrast to the macro-cell networks used by today’s 4G services.
+While 5G could create a new speedy broadband rival, 5G will also require the deployment of millions of dense, high-capacity small cells that are in stark contrast to the macro-cell networks used by today’s 4G networks.
 And it so happens that cable’s fiber-rich network is well positioned to provide those critical backhaul and powering requirements.
 That could be a major moneymaker for the cable guys.

 When will all of the pieces fall into place?
 Though some 5G-based fixed wireless services will take hold in 2018, the big ramp for the technology isn’t expected to emerge until 2020.

 Several mobile service providers, cable operators, and startups like Starry are already well downstream with 5G-based fixed wireless tests and deployments.
 The mobile aspects of 5G aren’t expected to take hold in a big way until 2020.